formabble/releases/docs/docs/shards/shards/GFX/View.md

 </div>

-Defines a viewer (or camera) for a rendered frame based on a view transform matrix
+This shard creates and manages a view object, which defines and controls the view or camera settings for a rendering pipeline.

 --8<-- "includes/license.md"